Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Materials and Methods

 \subsection{FAS-like injury}

 Focal Axonal Swellings (FAS) is a neural injury associated with traumatic brain injury (TBI), typically caused by physical shock.
 Examples in current events include blast injuries from recent wars, as well as impact injuries in contact sports.
 FAS presents as swollen neural axons (the signal delivery pipelines) with dramatic diameter changes, causing signals from the upstream source to be diminished or lost entirely before reaching downstream target neurons \cite{maiaCompromisedAxonal}.
 This degradation can be expressed as reduced FRs from upstream neurons, characterized in a computational model by \cite{maiaReactionTime}, which found that signals traveling down an injured axon are attenuated to greater or lesser degree according to the amount of swelling and the firing rate of the signal.
 While ablation is a ready and oft-used means to model neural injury, it imposes a binary “all-or-nothing” effect which is not present in FAS injuries.
 In these experiments we model neural injury according to \cite{maiaReactionTime}, hereafter “FAS type” or “FAS”.
-Since behavior in $MothNet$ (and the moth) is based on FR, not temporal spike dynamics, the FAS injuries are converted from spike-based to reductions in FR.